CEDR accredited mediator

 Judge of First Tier Tribunal (Property Division)

-I specialise in property disputes - and I tackle them from all angles: my primary profession is as an advocate and adviser, but I also help parties to resolve disputes through ADR, and sit as a part time tribunal judge.
+Stephanie specialises in property disputes and tackles them from all angles: her primary profession is as an advocate and adviser, but she also helps parties to resolve disputes through ADR.
+Stephanie also sits as a part time tribunal judge.
+Stephanie was appointed QC in 2019.

 - 1995 MA (Oxon): first class degree in Jurisprudence (Law).